mkskitka/Comp20/StatusReport3.md

 3. Goals for next week:
--Work on back end: storing recipes and profiles in a database -Once recipes are stored:
+-Work on back end: storing recipes and profiles in a database (Ben and Mary) -Once recipes can be stored:
-  -Implement search algorithm to look for recipes based on a tag -Look into client-side data persistence with local storage for the search bar (keeping track of what the user last searched)
+  -Implement search algorithm to look for recipes based on a tag (Mary) -Look into client-side data persistence with local storage for the search bar (keeping track of what the user last searched)
   -Implement asynchronous content loading on home page feed (Mary) -Once profile data can be stored: